Douglass Park: 20th-century redevelopment

-Today
+Structures and events

 The park has served as a central location for recreation since it was first built.
 It currently houses a miniature golf course, five playgrounds, an outdoor swimming pool, soccer fields, basketball courts, and an oval running track.
 The park also retains its original lagoon, a wide variety of trees, and the original Jenney-designed stone bridge.
 The greenhouse that attracted visitors from throughout the city was torn down in 1905.
 The statue of Czech patriot, Karel Havlíček Borovský, by Joseph Strachovsky was moved to Solidarity Drive on today's Museum Campus in the vicinity of the Adler Planetarium in 1981.

-Chicago's 2016 Olympic bid included plans to host the Olympic cycling competitions in this park, including a velodrome and a BMX course.
+Chicago's 2016 Olympic bid included plans to host the Olympic cycling competitions in the park, including a velodrome and a BMX course.
 Beginning in 2015, the park is the new home of the Riot Fest.
-Since 2018, it has been the host of the Lyrical Lemonade hip-hop music festival.
+From 2018 to 2022, it was also the host of the Lyrical Lemonade hip-hop music festival.